 The successful applicant will be part of a team investigating and litigating complex cases on behalf of the United States in the United States District Court for the Middle District of Tennessee and the United States Court of Appeals for the Sixth Circuit.
 Civil AUSAs represent the United States' interests in a wide variety of defensive and affirmative litigation.
-Some primary areas of defensive cases include medical malpractice and other tort actions, Title VII cases alleging discrimination in hiring and employment practices by agencies of the United States, and defending government personnel and law enforcement in cases alleging violations of constitutional rights.
-Affirmative cases include matters under the False Claims Act, including whistleblower actions brought by qui tam relators, Controlled Substances Act cases, and civil rights cases.
-Other areas of practice include immigration, bankruptcy, debts owed the United States or its agencies, judicial review of administrative findings, and injunctive proceedings.
-The attorney selected for this position may work on affirmative and defensive matters, with duties including investigating allegations, taking depositions, preparing and answering interrogatories, negotiating settlements, engaging in motions practice, trying cases, and writing and arguing appeals.
+The attorney selected for this position will be part of a dedicated team representing the United States to enforce monetary judgments imposed by the courts in civil and criminal cases, and to collect restitution and federal civil debts and penalties owed to the United States and victims of federal crimes.
+The attorney will work closely with other civil and criminal AUSAs and federal law enforcement agencies, with other duties including civil and criminal asset forfeiture, drafting complaints, taking depositions and debtor’s examinations, preparing and answering interrogatories, negotiating settlements, engaging in motions practice, trying cases, and writing and arguing appeals.
 In performing this important public service, AUSAs exercise responsibility that is unparalleled in any other job that a litigator might undertake.

 Interested applicants should send a resume to: